KasztanBodziu/small_gastronomy_project/description.md

 ## Special Events and Catering
 Looking to host a special event?
 Ouzza Restaurant offers catering services for parties, corporate events, and family gatherings.
 Our team will work with you to create a customized menu that fits your needs and ensures a memorable experience for your guests.

+### Dietary Options
+We cater to a variety of dietary preferences and requirements.
+Our menu includes gluten-free, vegetarian, and vegan options, ensuring that everyone can find something to enjoy.
+If you have any specific dietary needs, please let us know, and we'll do our best to accommodate you.

 We invite you to come and experience the best of Italian cuisine at Ouzza Restaurant.
 Whether you're stopping by for a quick lunch or enjoying a leisurely dinner, we guarantee a delightful dining experience that will keep you coming back for more.

 We look forward to welcoming you to Ouzza Restaurant!